DumplingTechnologiesLLC/PWTech/README.md

 ## For Production

+If you need to modify the URL prefix for the views, you can do so in `index.config.js` by modifying the `URL_PREFIX` variable

 Once your changes are complete, you can run `npm run compile` to have all the templates compiled into the `public` directory, which you can then serve directly as static files.